-But let’s stick to the (my?) modern definition: a taller and unique body with available all-wheel drive but sitting firmly on passenger-car underpinnings, and offering passenger car ride and comfort.
+But let’s stick to the current (and my) modern definition: a taller and unique body with available all-wheel drive but sitting firmly on passenger-car underpinnings, and offering passenger car ride and comfort.
 That excludes the AMC Eagle, which certainly was a legitimate precursor, but lacked the unique and taller body (by taller, I mean the body itself, not just the ride height).

 So who gets the honors?
 How about this oddball, the 1994 Nissan Rasheen?
 With styling inspired by the East German Wartburg 353, it falls into the retro “Pike” family, like the Pao and Figaro.
 But it does meet the criteria, more or less.

 If the Rasheen is a bit too esoteric and maybe not tall enough, Toyota can certainly take some pioneering honors in the category with its own RAV4, which also first appeared in 1994.
 Given its influence and widespread appeal, it certainly launched what was then called the “cute ute” category.
 But it really wasn’t quite a modern CUV, due to its rather jiggly ride and tight accommodations; more like a somewhat-more-civilized alternative to the then-popular Suzuki Samurai and Sidekick mini-SUVs.

 It was rightfully Toyota’s 1997 Japanese-market Harrier (typical weird Japanese ad above) that etched the template for all the genuine CUVs to come: medium-sized, very passenger-car-like accommodations and ride, and enough height to set itself up well above mere “cars”.